lidofinance/lido-frontend-template/README.md

 ### Environment variables

 This project uses publicRuntimeConfig in the [next.config.js](./next.config.js) and getServerSideProps on the pages (function may be empty, but it forces Next.js to switch to Server-Side Rendering mode).
 This is necessary to quickly start the docker container without rebuilding the application.
 Please avoid using public runtime variables with the `NEXT_PUBLIC_` prefix.
+More on that in `DOCS.md`

 Read more about [runtime configuration](https://nextjs.org/docs/api-reference/next.config.js/runtime-configuration) and [automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization)